renn0xtek9/Arithmos/doc/visual-programming/source/widgets/visualize/freeviz.md

 Explorative Data Analysis
 -------------------------

-The **FreeViz**, as the rest of Orange widgets, supports zooming-in and out of part of the plot and a manual selection of data instances.
+The **FreeViz**, as the rest of Arithmos widgets, supports zooming-in and out of part of the plot and a manual selection of data instances.
 These functions are available in the lower left corner of the widget.
 The default tool is *Select*, which selects data instances within the chosen rectangular area. *Pan* enables you to move the plot around the pane.
 With *Zoom* you can zoom in and out of the pane with a mouse scroll, while *Reset zoom* resets the visualization to its optimal size.
 An example of a simple schema, where we selected data instances from a rectangular region and sent them to the [Data Table](../data/datatable.md) widget, is shown below.

 ![](images/FreeViz-Example-Explorative.png)